-Inquiries related to the OHSA requirements should be directed to the Ministry of Labour, Immigration, Training and Skills Development (MLITSD) at WebHSpolicy@ontario.ca.
+- preventionfeedback@ontario.ca for general inquiries - WebHSpolicy@ontario.ca for inquiries related to the OHSA requirements through the Ministry of Labour, Immigration, Training and Skills Development (MLITSD)

 9. Can naloxone kits be provided for veterinary purposes?

 Naloxone kits provided for veterinary purposes are not eligible for reimbursement under ONPP.